When is The Bulletin published, in print and on the Internet?

 How can I find past news articles?

-Go to www.bendbulletin.com/archive and select the publication date you would like to browse.
-Or you can search by keyword in the search bar at the top of every page on the web site, just type in a word or phrase to search the entire database of articles.
-You can also click the “Advanced Search” link at the archive page, define a date range, and type in a word or phrase to search within that date range only.
+Go to www.bendbulletin.com/archive to find our search page.
+Also, you can search by keyword in the search bar at the top of every page on the web site, just type in a word or phrase to search the entire database of articles.
+Once you land on the search page the default is to look back 30 days.
+You can change this criterea by selecting a different range on the page.

 How much traffic does Bendbulletin.com get?